parameshbabu/iot-adk-addonkit/Tools/README.md

 * Upgrade existing iot-adk-addonkit directory : You can upgrade your existing iot-adk-addonkit directory into a workspace, see [Work with Existing Workspace](#work-with-existing-workspace)
 * Powershell functions and equivalent cmd functions available for many new features.
 See [Supported Functionality listing](#supported-functionality-listing).

 ## Get started

 The pre-requisite for using this tools are same as the earlier iot-adk-addonkit projects.

 Install the following pre-requisites

 * [Windows 10 IoT Core Packages](https://www.microsoft.com/en-us/software-download/windows10iotcore)
 * [Windows Assessment and Deployment Kit](https://developer.microsoft.com/windows/hardware/windows-assessment-deployment-kit)
 * Get your BSP for your platform.
 See [Windows 10 IoT Core BSPs](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/bsphardware) for links to get the BSPs.
 * Certificates - You will need to have these certificates (with private keys) in the local cert store ( either directly installed or loaded from a smart card)
-    * Code signing certificate from a CA - Required for building retail image
+  * Code signing certificate from a CA : Required for building retail image
-    * Code signing EV certificate from a CA - Required to use Device Update Center
+  * Code signing EV certificate from a CA : Required to use Device Update Center
-    * Security certificates from self - Required for the security features
+  * Security certificates from self : Required for the security features.

-## Work with New Workspace and Samples

-Below are the steps to create a new workspace for imaging.

-### Step 1: Create a workspace
+## Create a basic image

 1. Launch the IoTCorePShell ( Run `IoTCorePShell.cmd` ).
 This will launch the tool and also install the test certificates if required and opens the sample workspace present along with the tools by default.
 2. Create a new workspace (say `C:\MyWorkspace` ) with the below command